 - how to secure any medications that are required for your animals.

 Work with your veterinarian if your animals require critical ongoing or long term medication.
-Be mindful that veterinary clinics may also be affected by the COVID-19 pandemic and operating at a different level of service to normal (e.g. opening hours, services provided).
+Be mindful that veterinary clinics may also be affected by the COVID-19 pandemic and operating at a different level of service to normal (e.g. social distancing requirements, services provided).
 Your veterinarian will be able to advise you of alternatives if they are not in a position to see or treat your animal to ensure the continuity of veterinary care.

 If you are sick it is always best to avoid contact with animals as a general precaution.